-NEC’s Vocal Pedagogy program, led by Ian Howell, creates a valuable space at the Conservatory in which students may study the history of their art form, consider the wisdom that comes down to us from the past, and think about the way in which they carry on the practice of classical singing in the present.
+NEC’s Vocal Pedagogy program, led by Ian Howell, creates a valuable space at the Conservatory in which students may study the history of their art form, consider the wisdom that comes down to us from the past, and think about the way in which they carry on the practice of classical and contemporary singing in the present.

 Vocal Pedagogy students at NEC may choose from three possible courses of study:

 - Master of Music in Vocal Performance, vocal pedagogy concentration

 - Doctor of Musical Arts in Vocal Performance and Pedagogy

 Additionally, students who study contemporary and jazz styles of voice through our Contemporary Musical Arts and Jazz degree programs, and those enrolled in our Choral Conducting program are welcome in the vocal pedagogy courses.